 Many of these animated kids shows take place over years giving the characters time to grow into themselves, to make mistakes and learn from them.
 Gravity Falls takes place over a single summer but a key summer, the summer of the year of the teenager.
 12-year-old Dipper and Mabel Pines get shipped off to their weird Great Uncle Stan’s in the town of Gravity Falls for the summer and soon discover the town is full of odd happenings.
 The show captures the immediacy of being 12 so well, the obsessions and the wildly changing passions and the eagerness and worries about growing up all wrapped up into a compelling mystery and some of the best characters on tv.

 There is nothing “just” about this show.
 Yeah Penny Proud is a teen girl with all of the typical teen girl problems but this show is unapologetically black and in an age where people prefer their diversity to be sanitized and not have to see any of the real effects of living while black or brown Proud Family is a show that deeply needs to be revisited.
 It’s smart and funny as hell and every single character is amazing.

 The Legend of Korra (2012-2014)

-Honorable Mentions: Honestly I can go on and on but you all should probably be watching some of these fantastic shows instead so I’ll just say Elena of Avalor, Fullmetal Alchemist: Brotherhood, Over the Garden Wall, Miraculous: The Tales of Ladybug and Cat Noir, Mucha Lucha, Star vs. The Forces of Evil, El Tigre, Lolirock and Batman Beyond are all personal favs worth checking out as well.
+Honorable Mentions for Animated Kids Shows: Honestly I can go on and on but you all should probably be watching some of these fantastic shows instead so I’ll just say Elena of Avalor, Fullmetal Alchemist: Brotherhood, Over the Garden Wall, Miraculous: The Tales of Ladybug and Cat Noir, Mucha Lucha, Star vs. The Forces of Evil, El Tigre, Lolirock and Batman Beyond are all personal favs worth checking out as well.